cinsk/triton-pssh/README.md

         $ triton-pssh 'name == "gong"' ::: uptime
         [1] 15:38:21 [SUCCESS] 6cc24b15-1df7-4492-f893-92fe3aff91b0 root@gong

 You'll see the output that `uptime` successful on the machine where the id is `6cc24b15-1df7-4492-f893-92fe3aff91b0`.
 However, it only shows that the command `uptime` was successful, without the actual output of the command.
 Currently, there are two ways to get the output of the command.
-With `-i` option, all standard output will be aggregated and report back to you:
+With `-i` option, all standard output and standard error will be aggregated and report back to you:

         $ triton-pssh -i 'name == "gong"' ::: uptime
         [1] 18:48:47 [SUCCESS] 6cc24b15-1df7-4492-f893-92fe3aff91b0 root@gong